-3. OnScreen covers too much of my Window.
+3. OnScreen with CrossScanner covers too much of my Window.
 What can I do?

-a) Resize and/or reconfigure OnScreen. b) OnScreen can be minimized to a button, and will reside in the upper left corner of your active window.
-This way you can quickly open the OnScreen window when you need it. c) Set your second or third Mouse Button to "Look Through OnScreen." d) Work with Developer's Kit to allow on-demand display
+a) Resize and/or reconfigure OnScreen with CrossScanner. b) OnScreen with CrossScanner can be minimized to a button, and will reside in the upper left corner of your active window.
+This way you can quickly open the OnScreen with CrossScanner window when you need it. c) Set your second or third Mouse Button to "Look Through OnScreen with CrossScanner." d) Work with Developer's Kit to allow on-demand display

-4. Why doesn't OnScreen open the way I last closed it?
+4. Why doesn't OnScreen with CrossScanner open the way I last closed it?

-OnScreen always opens and first displays with the settings that are saved.
-To assure that OnScreen opens the way you desire, configure OnScreen and then Open the OnScreen Menu, Select "Current Settings" and then Select "Save Current Settings" from the pop-up Menu.
-OnScreen will now remember these settings and open with the current configuration.
-You can also save the Screen position where OnScreen first appears by Saving Current Position from the OnScreen Menu.
+OnScreen with CrossScanner always opens and first displays with the settings that are saved.
+To assure that OnScreen with CrossScanner opens the way you desire, configure OnScreen with CrossScanner and then Open the OnScreen with CrossScanner Menu, Select "Current Settings" and then Select "Save Current Settings" from the pop-up Menu.
+OnScreen with CrossScanner will now remember these settings and open with the current configuration.
+You can also save the Screen position where OnScreen with CrossScanner first appears by Saving Current Position from the OnScreen with CrossScanner Menu.
 Note that the Developer's Kit allows extrenal control of settings If there are pre-defined configurations & settings that are controlled externally via another application, then this may override the default action of the software.
 Check with your system administrator for more details.

-5. OnScreen Interferes with my application's Display.
+5. OnScreen with CrossScanner Interferes with my application's Display.
 What can I do?

 Some Windows Applications do not handle the screen display properly, and don't expect any other window to be displayed over the applications' window.
-Since OnScreen can display over any window, sometimes a display conflict can occur.
-Refer to the Advanced User Information .
+Since OnScreen with CrossScanner can display over any window, sometimes a display conflict can occur.
+Refer to the Advanced User Information.

-OnScreen Operation
+OnScreen with CrossScanner Operation